History

 Anderson, Jean Bradley.
 Piedmont Plantation.
 A detailed history of the Bennehan and Cameron families, including a chapter focused on enslaved African Americans sourced from family letters and business records.

 Gutman, Herbert G. The Black Family in Slavery and Freedom.
-This book features family history and transcripts of enslaved people's names from the records of the Bennehan and Cameron plantations.
+This book features family history and transcripts of enslaved people's names from the Bennehan and Cameron papers.

 Nathans, Sydney.
 A Mind to Stay: White Plantation, Black Homeland.
-A profile of the enslaved Hargress/Hargris family forced to go to a Cameron cotton plantation in Alabama, and the free community they built there after emancipation.
+An inter-generational history of the enslaved Hargress or Hargris family.
+Once enslaved in North Carolina, the Hargis siblings were forced to a Cameron cotton plantation in Alabama in 1844.
+After emancipation, they became landowners and helped establish a free African American community there.

 Nathans, Sydney.
 Freedom's Mirage.
 A biography of Virgil Bennehan, born enslaved at Stagville and manumitted in 1847.

 McDaniel, George.
 Kin and Community.
-Oral history, family trees, and photographs of African American families who lived and worked at Stagville after the Civil War.
-Out of print.
+Oral history, family trees, and photographs of African American families who lived at Stagville after 1865.
+(Out of print.)